Skip to main content

 What is Swap in Trading?

-What is the swap used for in operations?
+What is the purpose of swap in trades?

 The swap serves several purposes in the market: